Nocturnal-Skirmish/.github/profile/README.md

-# Introduction to Nocturnal Skirmish & GameHub
+# Introduction to Nocturnal Skirmish

 ### 1. What is Nocturnal Skirmish?

-* Nocturnal skirmish is a turn-based card web-game, built in php.
+* Nocturnal skirmish is a pixelart turn-based PvP card game, made in godot engine.

-### 2, What is GameHub?

-* GameHub is a social platform for messaging and chatting.

-### 3. What's the purpose of these projects?
+### 2. What's the purpose of this project?

-* Their purpose is to create a neat web-platform accompanied by a social space to communicate.
+* Our goal is to make a fun and technically advanced strategy card game.

+### 3. What happened to the original Nocturnal Skirmish & GameHub (social hub and game)?

+* The original game was not up to our standards, so we decided to archive it and start to work on a remake.

+### 4. What will happen to the website itself (nocskir.com)?

+* The website will be remade into a wiki page with tutorials and information usefull to the game, but will not host the game itself anymore.
+Also GameHub, which was a social platform, is not being included in the remake.

 # Support this project